Robert Young Pelton: Career

 At age 17, Pelton began in the Toronto mailroom of the ad agency BBDO before being promoted to copywriter.
 He then worked for various multimedia companies that did product launches, which led to him working for Apple Inc., where he worked on the Lisa and later the Macintosh launch.
 His first break as a writer came in 1991, when he reported on the Camel Trophy, an annual competition by Land Rover across difficult terrain in Africa.
 Pelton competed for the U.S. team and published his account in Soldier of Fortune.

-In 1993, Pelton purchased the name of the Fielding's Travel Guide from William Morrow and Company and published some traditional guides that were refocused toward younger, independent travelers.
+In 1993, Pelton purchased the name of the Fielding's Travel Guide from William Morrow and Company and published a couple of traditional guides that were focused toward younger, independent travelers.

 Pelton licensed data-based travel content to companies such as Microsoft and IBM, selling his businesses to turn full-time to conflict coverage in the mid-1990s.
-He began with a two-book deal from Random House (The Adventurist and Come Back Alive), a television series from Discovery called Robert Young Pelton's The World's Most Dangerous Places, and a major web event with ABC News called Dangerous Places.
-Pelton created the concept of "solo" or "solo journalist". someone who provides text, video, photos, and audio from remote regions without support.
+He began with a two-book deal from Random House (The Adventurist and Come Back Alive), a television series from Discovery (The World's Most Dangerous Places), and a major web event with ABC News called Dangerous Places.
+Pelton created the concept of "solo" or "solo journalist". defined as a person who provides text, video, photos, and audio from remote regions without support.
 He founded the website Dangerous Magazine at which he published his own and other writers' articles about adventure travel.

-In January 2003, Pelton was on assignment for National Geographic Adventure in the Darién Gap when two 22-year-old travelers and he were abducted by the United Self-Defense Forces of Colombia.
+In January 2003, Pelton was on assignment for National Geographic Adventure in the Darién Gap when he and two 22-year-old travelers were abducted by the United Self-Defense Forces of Colombia.
 The trio was held in the jungle for 10 days before being released.

 Pelton contributed to National Geographic Adventure as both a contributing editor and a columnist from January 2001 to 2007.
 In December 2007, he released an article on Blackwater Worldwide.
 He was involved in negotiations with the President of Equatorial Guinea regarding the early release of coup plotters Simon Mann and Nick du Toit, who had worked for Executive Outcomes in the mid-1990s.
 The story was documented in the May 2008 Men's Journal article "How to Stage a Coup".